Where sex matters | Prisons

 Scottish Prison Service policy

-If a male prisoner transitions to “living as a woman” during their sentence they will be moved to a women’s prison.
+If a male prisoner transitions to “living as a woman” during his sentence he will be moved to a women’s prison.
 The Scottish policy is embossed with Stonewall and Scottish Trans Alliance logos, giving the impression that this has been developed in consultation with and endorsed by both organisations.

 Updates